What is Impact?

 Short-Term Impacts Versus Long-Term Impacts

-The Toolkit helps you capture and analyse both immediate short-term impacts and longer-term impacts.
+The Impact Pathway helps you capture and analyse both immediate short-term impacts and longer-term impacts.

 Short-term impacts could include informing new audiences about an issue through screenings, building the capacities of social movements through training, or mobilising target audiences to take action (such as attending a rally or signing a petition).